Lake Fork River

 The Lake Fork River is a river in Duchesne County, Utah in the United States.
 It flows for 54 mi from Mount Lovenia in the Uinta Mountains, in a southeasterly direction, receiving the Yellowstone River above Mountain Home, to join the Duchesne River near Myton.
 The river is dammed near its headwaters to form Moon Lake, formerly a smaller natural lake.

+Climate

+Lakefork Basin is a SNOTEL weather station located near the source of the Lakefork River by Mount Lovenia.